EXETER EQUINE CARE TRUST

 Support a Home For Life with a Donation

 By making a one off donation or setting up a small regular payment you will be helping the volunteer team provide a caring home for life at Hilltop in Exeter to horses who would otherwise be difficult to rehome.
 Cash donations are used to provide veterinary treatment or specialist supplements, as well as regular worming, farrier and dental visits.
-Bedding is approximately £15 per week , a hoof trim costs £30 every six weeks and supplements typically cost £1 a day.
+Bedding is approximately £15 per week , a hoof trim costs £25 every three weeks and supplements typically cost £1 a day.

 Every amount big or small helps!